iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 > Simple and unobtrusive, though I worry about how effective it can really be, since it would only work best if everyone installs it, *and* if everyone honestly reports their conditions.
 Still, it's a good effort, and a great app!
 Just limited by having to try to trust others to do the right thing.<br> :date: __2020-12-05 04:28:35__

-> 19 I watch it on my TV on my YouTube I watch the news so sense of happiness on my phone and I can hear everything that goes on here in PA Easton I live here<br> :date: __2020-12-04 18:39:52__

 #### 3-star reviews